 When you mine for information for a particular Who, always start with the first rule.
 Because rules are processed from the top down, you can stop when you come to the first rule that applies.

 URL category and Internet protocol differences

-Websense software classifies sites into more categories, and identifies more default non-HTTP protocols.
+Websense Web Security solutions classify sites into more categories, and identifies more default non-HTTP protocols.

-- The SurfControl Threat Database includes 55 URL categories. - The Websense Master Database defines more than 90 categories.
+- ◆ The SurfControl Threat Database includes 55 URL categories. - ◆ The Websense Master Database defines more than 125 categories.